seng438-winter-2022/seng438-a3-group26/Assignment3-Report.md

 | testEmpty | (1,2), (1,4), (1,6) | (1,6) | | (4,5) | (5,6) | |
 | nullColTest | (1,2) | | | | | | |

+Every DU Pair shows up at least once in the test cases for CalculateColumnTotal.
+Specifically, the testValidParameters test case hit every DU pair, while the others hit various numbers of pairs.
+In total, however, every pair was tested at least once, indicating a 100% DU paiur coverage for calculateColumnTotal.

 ## constrain